mgajczewski/paragliding-survey/ballast-fairness-survey/docs/README.md

 - **Discussion backup (WhatsApp)**: A backup of the “Ballast free talks” WhatsApp group discussion is included here for reference (exported chat).
 This helps preserve context and topics discussed in the group.

 - **PDF documents**: PDFs shared by participants (mainly posted in the WhatsApp group) are archived here for offline reference.
+They were converted into Markdown files.

 ### Notes

-- Please keep contributions organized (links, PDFs, and discussion exports) to make it easy for others to navigate.
+- Please keep contributions organized (links, PDFs converted to Markdowns, and discussion exports) to make it easy for others to navigate.